Basic Structure

 Menu Bar

 It is worth spending some time exploring the menu bar.
-From here, you can create new files, customize the user interface, import data, and add commands.
+You can create new files, customize the user interface, import data, and add commands from here.

 Note: The “Format” menu is not used for formatting your graph.
 These settings will format the text for Notes added to the command list.
 The note fields can be in rich text format; you can even paste images into these notes.